Relativistic Space-Charge Field Calculation by Interpolation-Based Treecode: Results and discussion

 \section{Results and discussion}

 To understand the performance of the different treecodes discussed in this study, we performed numerical simulations for particle beams with different configurations.
-All the treecodes and algorithms discussed in this study have been implemented as a package in the Julia programming language~\cite{bezanson2017julia}.
-We refer to the procedure proposed by Wang \emph{et al.}~\cite{wang2020kernel} to compute the effective Lorentz factor and the effective momentum of the macro particle: the Lagrangian polynomials are implemented based on the second form of the barycentric formula~\cite{berrut2004barycentric}, and the interpolation points (\emph{i.e.}, the positions of the macro particles) are generated by Chebyshev points of the second kind~\cite{wang2020kernel}.
-The source code of our package can be accessed via~\url{https://doi.org/10.5281/zenodo.6464509}.
+All the treecodes and algorithms discussed in this study have been implemented as a package \href{https://github.com/ykkan/NChargedBodyTreecode.jl}{NChargedBodyTreecode.jl} in the Julia programming language~\cite{bezanson2017julia}.
+We refer to the procedure proposed by Wang \emph{et al.}~\cite{wang2020kernel} to compute the effective Lorentz factor and the effective momentum of the macro particle: the Lagrangian polynomials are implemented based on the second form of the barycentric formula~\cite{berrut2004barycentric}, and the interpolation points (\emph{i.e.}, the positions of the macro particles) are generated by Chebyshev points of the second kind~\cite{wang2020kernel}. .